colinsongf/Language-Understanding-System-Project/final_project/rnn/README.md

 sh startup_jordan.sh
 ```

-Train and Test Jordan RNN:
+Train and Test LSTM RNN:
 --------------------
+It will automatically use the best configuration settings that I found for them.
 ```
 sh startup_lstm.sh
 ```